sminnee/valynx/README.md

   currentPersonId && state.props("data").find((row) => row.id === currentPersonId);
 ```

-Putting that all together into a react App componet, <PersonDetail> is now passed a Person value
+Putting that all together into a react App component, <PersonDetail> is now passed a Person value
 link, and needn't know where that object is persisted.

 ```ts